 - An axon can run through the sympathetic ganglion without forming a synapse and end in a prevertebral ganglion to be switched over to the postganglionic neuron.

 A single preganglionic sympathetic fiber has many branches, which is the reason why it can be connected with more than 20 or more postganglionic neurons over synapses.
 The postganglionic axons typically end in different target tissues.

-In these ganglia, presynaptic neurons only transmit to four to five postsynaptic neurons.
+In these ganglia, presynaptic neurons only transmit to 4–5 postsynaptic neurons.
 They all individually provide a visceral target tissue and, as a consequence, this target tissue can be controlled separately by parasympathetic fibers.

-Axons, sympathetic and parasympathetic neurons form networks that are called autonomic plexuses.
-They run along large arteries and can be found in thorax, abdomen and pelvis.
+Axons and sympathetic and parasympathetic neurons form networks that are called autonomic plexuses.
+They run along large arteries and can be found in the thorax, the abdomen, and the pelvis.
 The large cardiac plexus in the thorax is in charge of the innervation of the heart and the pulmonary plexus for the bronchial tree.

-The largest autonomic plexus is the coeliac (solar) plexus, which passes on to the liver, gall bladder, stomach, pancreas, spleen, kidneys, adrenal cortex, testicles and ovaries.
+The largest autonomic plexus is the celiac (solar) plexus, which passes onto the liver, gallbladder, stomach, pancreas, spleen, kidneys, adrenal cortex, testicles, and the ovaries.

 Neurotransmitter and Receptors of the ANS/VNS